 Breakfast in London, dinner in Barcelona

 There's no need to fly within Europe.
-It's surprisingly easy, quick and comfortable to travel by train from London to almost anywhere: Spain, Italy, Switzerland, Greece, Prague, Helsinki, wherever...
+It's surprisingly easy, quick and comfortable to travel by train from London to almost anywhere: Spain, Italy, Switzerland, Greece, Finland, wherever.
 The difficult bit is finding out how to do it and where to buy tickets.
 That's where Seat 61 comes in.

-This website explains the best routes, train times & fares from London to major destinations all over Europe, and between the main cities within Europe.
+This website explains the best routes, train times & fares from London to major destinations all over Europe, and between major European cities.

 It explains the best way to buy tickets for your specific journeys, whether you live in the UK, mainland Europe, the USA, Australia, wherever.